Become a Book Nerd

 “You were,” he interrupted, “and you can’t.”

 There was silence between the two – Emilie speechless, Howard allowing his words to sink in before continuing.
 He had known her long enough to read these truths plainly from the contortion and shades of her face.
 He knew she was distracting herself from the memories, and he knew they caused her pain.
 Howard could not help but wish this pain upon her.
 It was only right.
-“Emilie Hammond is gone.
+“Emilie Kates is gone.
 She does not exist.
 Not in Washington, not in Winchester.
-It doesn’t matter where you go or what name you adopt, Emilie Hammond will survive only inside of you, and you will always remember what you have done.
+It doesn’t matter where you go or what name you adopt, Emilie Kates will survive only inside of you, and you will always remember what you have done.
 To yourself and to your family.
 That is your atonement.”

 With this, Howard flicked his paper and returned to reading, feeling as though he had made a powerful speech.
 Emilie saw it as such, but not one that she could leave unquestioned.
-“If Emilie Hammond no longer exists beyond my conscience, then who am I to the rest of the world?”
+“If Emilie Kates no longer exists beyond my conscience, then who am I to the rest of the world?”

 Howard looked Emilie in the eye for the first time in months, his gaze intense.
 “Pick.”